JexterCaber/ticketing-system/README.md

 Project for COMPROG1 - Ticketing System
 Collab by Caber & Questeria

-12/8/21
+12/9/21
 TODO
 1. Create Design for the GUI (PAGE 2 to 4)
-2. Create code for Radio Button input
+2. Fix the resizing of dimensions of the left and right pane when button is pressed for next page
-3. Create swapping of pages when left and right buttons are pressed in the right pane
+3. Create an Array Storage system to store the data the user inputs
 4. Incorporate a rounded edge for a frame with anti aliasing